svgeesus/svgeesus.github.io/blog/whatGamuts.md

         at 1nm intervals from 380 to 700nm.
 They have been gamut mapped for display.</p>
     ```

-[^notreally]: OK you realize we are two levels deep in footnotes, right?
-But since you are here: a surface of equal chroma is a cylinder in Lab space while a surface of equal saturation is a cone with the apex at black, because Saturation = Chroma / Lightness.
+[^notreally]: A surface of equal chroma is a cylinder in Lab space while a surface of equal saturation is a cone with the apex at black, because Saturation = Chroma / Lightness.
 [More details](https://munsell.com/color-blog/difference-chroma-saturation/)

     Come on let me play fast and loose with illustrative terminology before this blog post turns into a novel.